Basssiiie/OpenRCT2-RideVehicleEditor/README.md

 2. Clone it anywhere to your PC.
 3. Open command prompt, use `cd` to change your current directory to the root folder of this project and run `npm install`.
 4. Find `openrct2.d.ts` TypeScript API declaration file in OpenRCT2 files and copy it to `lib` folder (this file can usually be found in `C:\Users\<USER>\Documents\OpenRCT2\bin` or `C:\Program Files\OpenRCT2\openrct2.d.ts`).
-    - alternatively, you can make a symbolic link instead of copying the file, which will keep the file up to date whenever you install new versions of OpenRCT2.
+    - Alternatively, you can make a symbolic link instead of copying the file, which will keep the file up to date whenever you install new versions of OpenRCT2.
 To do this on Windows:
-      - run command prompt as administrator
+      - Run command prompt as administrator.
-      - `cd` into your repo (wherever you cloned it)
+      - `cd` into the root folder of the repository.
-      - run `mklink .\lib\openrct2.d.ts <path to openrct2.d.ts>`
+      - Run `mklink .\lib\openrct2.d.ts <path to openrct2.d.ts>`.
 5. Run `npm build` (release build) or `npm build:dev` (develop build) to build the project.
     - The default output folder is `(project directory)\dist` and can be changed in `rollup.config.prod.js` and `rollup.config.dev.js` respectively.